How Much Does It Cost to Build a Shed?

 Garden Waste Removal Cost

-Garden waste removal will take about three quarters of an hour and will probably cost between £10 and £15.
+Garden waste removal will take about three-quarters of an hour and will probably cost between £10 and £15.
 However, it really depends on how much waste you want removed.

 It may only cost you about £10 to £15 if you wish to have 70kg of waste removed while it could cost you between £80 and £100 if you want to clear 900kg of garden waste.

-Tradesmen Costs to Build a Shed
+Labour Cost to Build a Shed in the UK

 The focus of this section is specifically the labour and installation costs involved in getting a new shed installed.
 The labour costs of having a wooden shed installed will likely end up being around £200 to £450.